 Using a credit card in UAE

-Use our guide to get the best out of your plastic, and your cash, on holiday in Turkey.
+Use our guide to get the best out of your plastic, and your cash, on holiday in UAE.

-Compare cards with fee-free currency conversion in Turkey
+Compare cards with fee-free currency conversion in UAE

 Chip and PIN

-Is it safe to use my card in Turkey?
+Is it safe to use my card in UAE?

-By exercising some caution when using your credit card in Turkey, you will have a relatively trouble-free experience.
+By exercising some caution when using your credit card in UAE, you’ll have a relatively trouble-free experience.

 - Keep your PIN safe.
 Use one hand to enter the PIN and the other to shield it from prying eyes and hidden cameras.